 - Prior experience in a relevant field.
 Domain knowledge shortens the learning curve and helps identify viable opportunities.

-- Cognitive factors — pattern recognition, comfort with ambiguity, ability to hold many incomplete pieces of information at once.
+- Cognitive factors: pattern recognition, comfort with ambiguity, holding many incomplete pieces of information at once.

-- Entrepreneurial alertness — a kind of attentional habit that notices gaps, problems, and unmet needs in everyday life.
+- Entrepreneurial alertness, an attentional habit that notices gaps, problems, and unmet needs in everyday life.

 - A broad social network.
-Connections across industries and roles expose the entrepreneur to information and opportunities they wouldn’t see in isolation.
+Connections across industries and roles expose you to information and opportunities you wouldn’t see in isolation.

-A useful distinction from sociology: weak-tie relationships (casual acquaintances, distant contacts) tend to spark new ideas because they connect you to information you don’t already have.
-Strong-tie relationships (close friends, immediate colleagues) tend to reinforce ideas you already have, because they share your context.
+A distinction borrowed from sociology: weak-tie relationships (casual acquaintances, distant contacts) tend to spark new ideas because they connect you to information you don’t already have.
+Strong-tie relationships (close friends, immediate colleagues) tend to reinforce ideas you already have, since they share your context.
 Both matter, but entrepreneurs disproportionately benefit from weak ties for opportunity recognition.

-The role is psychologically demanding: the entrepreneur bears the risk of failure (financial, reputational), works long hours during start-up, often takes years before drawing a salary comparable to what they could have earned as an employee.
-The reward — if it works — is ownership of a successful business and the upside that comes with it.
+The role is psychologically demanding.
+The entrepreneur bears the risk of failure (financial, reputational), works long hours during start-up, and often takes years before drawing a salary comparable to what they could have earned as an employee.
+The reward, if it works, is ownership of a successful business and the upside that comes with it.